Mailchimp Transactional Email To Mailtrap:

 -

-If you use API, check our libraries and API documentation.
+Should you select API integration, check our libraries and API documentation.

 -